John Dutton (quarterback): Early years

 Dutton attended Fallbrook Union High School in Fallbrook, California, and was a letterman in basketball and football.
 In football, he passed for 2,056 yards and ten touchdowns as a senior.
 Dutton then played college football for the Texas Longhorns, but was only a backup to starting quarterback James Brown.
 He later transferred to Nevada, and played for the Nevada Wolf Pack.
 Dutton helped the Wolf Pack win two Big West championships, and the 1996 Las Vegas Bowl.

 Professional career

 Miami Dolphins

-Dutton was selected by the Miami Dolphins in the 6th round of the 1998 NFL Draft.
+Dutton was selected by the Miami Dolphins in the 6th round of the 1998 NFL draft with the 172nd overall pick.
 He was released during the Dolphins' training camp.

 Atlanta Falcons

 Dutton was picked up in training camp by the Atlanta Falcons, but never played in a game.